 Play Therapy With Adults

-Which Conditions Can Be Treat With Play Therapy?
+Which Conditions Can Be Treated With Play Therapy?

 Adults and Children that may benefit from play therapy are those affected with the following mental health conditions:

-Play has been suggested for several decades now as a great intervention for children who have intellectual disabilities — a limitation of intellectual functioning, including reasoning, problem-solving, and social skills.
+Play has been suggested for several decades now as a great intervention for children who have intellectual disabilities; a limitation of intellectual functioning, including reasoning, problem-solving, and social skills.
 Research suggests that play therapy can help individuals with intellectual disabilities gain adaptive behaviors that can affect their social and emotional development.
-Play therapy can also help address problem behaviors that are exhibited by individuals with intellectual disability, as play can be a means for them to communicate their frustrations and develop replacement behaviors to the maladaptive ones.
+Play therapy can also help address problem behaviors that are exhibited by individuals with intellectual disabilities, as play can be a means for them to communicate their frustrations and develop replacement behaviors for the maladaptive ones.

 Trauma and Abuse

 Play therapy can be a means for children and even adults that have experienced some kind of traumatic event (abuse, loss or grief, divorce, sexual abuse).
-Play therapy can gently access and address these memories in a safe manner.
+Play therapy can gently access and address these memories safely.
 Play is a child’s most natural form of expression.
 Play therapy encourages the expression of a child’s feelings, experiences, and cognitive functioning in a non-threatening manner.
-By relying less on language, play focused therapy is a developmentally sensitive treatment modality, and particularly appropriate for children who have experienced trauma.
+By relying less on language, play-focused therapy is a developmentally sensitive treatment modality, and particularly appropriate for children who have experienced trauma.

 Play Therapy Can Also Be Used in the Treatment of the Following:

 - Attention deficit hyperactivity disorder (ADHD)